 Many people seeking international protection cannot return to their countries of origin because their lives would be in danger.
 Just because applicants are refused protection does not mean it is safe for them to return.
-Refusals turn applicants into immigrants in an irregular situation, denied any legal protection unless they have some kind of residence permit.
+This turns them into immigrants without papers in order and without legal protection, unless they have some type of residence permit.

 And what does the City Council do?

 Asylum does not fall within the remit of the City Council.
-Since 1989, however, the Service Centre For Immigrants, Emigrants And Refugees (SAIER), which is managed by the City Council together with some social bodies in the city, has been providing help and advice to refugees.
-It is the point of access for the state reception programme and covers any shortfall as it is responsible for basic requirements and care of the most vulnerable during Phase 0 until they can access the programme.
+Since 1989, however, the Service Centre For Immigrants, Emigrants And Refugees (SAIER), which is managed by the City Council together along with several the city’s specialist social bodies, has been providing help and advice to refugees.
+It is the point of access for the state reception programme and covers any shortfall as it is responsible for basic requirements and care of the most vulnerable during Stage 0 until they can access the programme.

 SAIER is the point of access for social care for people who arrive in Barcelona via their own means, both individuals and families.
 There is a constant trickle of arrivals and there has been an exponential increase in the last few years.
 The reasons for coming are very varied and depend on different factors, such as conflict or violence in the country of origin, or even the opening or closure of formal and informal entry routes.

 Either way, beyond the number of places available in the state or municipal temporary accommodation network, which reflects the number of people receiving social care, data on those with refugee or international protection status cannot be extracted from the municipal register and so it is only possible to estimate the numbers.